AlPha0ne1/Note/SOC/Registry forensics.md

 # 9. Investigate network utility to transfer files
 NTUSER.DAT\Software\Microsoft\Windows\CurrentVersion\Explorer\WordWheelQuery

+WordWheelQuery is a registry key that stores the search history from the Windows Search feature.

 # 10. Execution Evidence (You can find every execution program in that path)
 NTUSER.DAT\ Software\ Microsoft\Windows\Currentversion\Explorer\UserAssist\{GUID}\Count > (e.g search > powershell)